lenddoefl/cache-stampede-protection/README.md

   even multiple servers.

 ## Running the Examples
+This project is compatible with Python 3.6 and 2.7.

 Set up the Django project (only has to be done once):

 1. [Create a virtualenv](https://virtualenvwrapper.readthedocs.io/en/latest/),